matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 ### Possible UX for interactive clients

+This section gives an example of how a client might handle key backups.
+Clients may behave differently.

 On receipt of encryption keys (1st time):

 1. client checks if there is an existing backup: `GET /room_keys/version`